 Learning goals

 Your end-quarter deliverable is to complete a project of your own choosing.
-The goal is to consolidate your knowledge of the key concepts covered in the CS107e course and do something creative with your Mango Pi.
+The goal of the project is to consolidate your knowledge of key concepts from CS107e and do something creative with your Mango Pi.
 We hope you find the project a fun and satisfying way to put your new knowledge and skills into action and build something you are truly proud of!

 Project schedule and deliverables

-Find a project partner.
-We've observed that 2-person teams work best, so that is our strong recommendation.
-If you have a project in mind that would be better run as a solo effort or requires a team of three, please come talk through your plans with us first.
+Connect with a project partner.
+We've observed that 2-person teams work best.
+If you have a project in mind that could work as a solo effort or hefty enough to require a team of three, please come talk it over with us.

 Submit your team using this Google form.
-We will create a new GitHub repository for the project that will be shared by the team.
+We will create a new GitHub repository shared by the team.

 Project lab 1 (Week 9)

-The labs in weeks 9 and 10 are used as working team meetings.
-You and your teammates should arrange to attend the same lab session.
+Lab sessions in weeks 9 and 10 are used as working team meetings.
+You and your partner attend the same lab session.

 In first project lab, your team will brainstorm options and refine your ideas into a project plan.
 Review the plan with us to confirm your direction, scope, and schedule are aligned for a great outcome.
 You're now ready to draft and submit your project proposal.